Amish: Clothing

 Clothing is plain in style and sewn by hand.

 The Amish are known for their plain attire.
-Men wear solid colored shirts, broad-brimmed hats, and suits that signify similarity amongst one another.
+Men wear solid-colored shirts, broad-brimmed hats, and suits that signify similarity amongst one another.
 Amish men grow beards to symbolize manhood and marital status, as well as to promote humility.
 They are forbidden from growing mustaches because mustaches are seen by the Amish as being affiliated with the military, to which they are strongly opposed, due to their pacifist beliefs.

 Women have similar guidelines on how to dress, which are also expressed in the Ordnung, the Amish version of legislation.
 They are to wear calf-length dresses, muted colors along with bonnets and aprons.
 Prayer kapps and bonnets are worn by the women because they are a visual representation of their religious beliefs and promote unity through the tradition of every woman wearing one.
-The color of the bonnet signifies whether a woman is single or married.
-Single women wear black bonnets and married women wear white.
-The color coding of bonnets is important because women are not allowed to wear jewelry, such as wedding rings, as it is seen as drawing attention to the body which can induce pride in the individual.
+The younger girls wear the white kapp from early childhood until they are about sixteen years old.
+Then they change to wearing the black kapp until their marriage when they change again to the white kapp.
+Most Amish women wear bonnets over their kapps, or head coverings, when in public.
+Black is the predominant bonnet color, although women in the Byler Amish affiliation wear brown bonnets.
+Swartzentruber women wear scarves between their head coverings and bonnets, while women in the Nebraska Amish affiliation wear broad-brimmed, flat-crowned straw hats rather than bonnets.
+Skirts are required to be long, covering the ankles.
+Amish women are not allowed to wear jewelry, such as wedding rings, as it is seen as drawing attention to the body which can induce pride in the individual.
+Hair styling, fashionable clothing, neon colors, and printed fabrics are likewise prohibited.
+The use of makeup is also forbidden, even for the deceased in the casket.

-All clothing is sewn by hand, but the way to fasten the garment widely depends on whether the Amish person is a part of the New Order or Old Order Amish.
-The Old Order Amish seldom, if ever, use buttons because they are seen as too flashy; instead, they use the hook and eye approach to fashion clothing or metal snaps.
-The New Order Amish are slightly more progressive and allow the usage of buttons to help attire clothing.
+Clothing is mostly home-made and cut the same way for all the members of the family, but the way to fasten the garment widely depends on whether the Amish person is a part of the New Order or Old Order Amish.
+For the Old Order Amish, buttons are forbidden specifically on coats and vests due to their historical association with military uniforms.
+They use hooks and eyes on coats and vests instead, though still need occasional buttons for shirts and pants.
+Amish women typically fasten their dresses using hooks, eyes, and pins.
+Later, a compromise emerged in some communities to preserve Amish identity while permitting flexibility during the week.
+Buttons are now worn on work clothes, but traditional hook-and-eye fasteners are still required on Sundays.
+The New Order Amish place more emphasis on spiritual values, which to some extent undercut the ability of Ordnung to regulate "externals."
+Even though they still strive to live simple life, they have fewer restrictions on the use of technology and are less traditional in dress.